 Olivia Lathrop was named an assistant volleyball coach in March of 2018.
 Lathrop spent the last two years as a graduate assistant at DeSales University.

 While in Center Valley, Lathrop assisted with practice planning, team management, travel arrangements and recruiting.
 Lathrop helped lead the 2017 team to an undefeated conference record for the first time in a decade and was part of the staff that coached both the 2016 and 2017 teams to the MAC Freedom Conference Championship.

 Lathrop started her collegiate volleyball career at Southern Connecticut State (2012-14) before transferring to Western New England University (2014-16).
 While at WNE, she was captain, all-conference, academic all-conference and a Student Athletic Advisory Committee member.

 She graduated summa cum laude in 2016 with a degree in sport management and a minor in athletic coaching.
 Lathrop was pursuing a master’s in business administration while at DeSales.
-In 2015-16, she was a member of the professional team the New England Midnight Riders, a team that plays in the Premier Vo.
+In 2015-16, she was a member of the professional team the New England Midnight Riders, a team that plays in the Premier Volleyball League.